AdaCore/spark2014/lrm/source/packages.rst

    * as the name on the left-hand side of an assignment statement; or

-   * as an actual parameter in a procedure call of which the mode of the corresponding formal parameter is **out** and is of a volatile, non-scalar type.
+   * as an actual parameter in a procedure call of which the mode of the corresponding formal parameter is **out** and is of an External, non-scalar, Volatile type.

 #.
 See section on volatile variables for rules concerning their use in |SPARK|
    (:ref:`shared_variable_control`).